-- 1. Install the base WebSphere Application Server product.
-Optionally, you can also install the Network Deployment product. - 2.
-Use the wsinstance command in the WAS HOME\bin\wsinstance folder, to create a configuration instance of the server you installed in step 1.

-Refer to the description of the wsinstance command to learn more about the command, and to see examples of use.
+- 1. Install the Network Deployment product. - 2.
+Use the wsinstance command in the WAS HOME\bin\wsinstance folder, to create a configuration instance of the server you installed in step 1. - Refer to the description of the wsinstance command to learn more about the command, and to see examples of use.